cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 > Mixed methods research is the type of research in which a researcher or team of researchers combines elements of qualitative and quantitative research approaches (e.g., use of qualitative and quantitative viewpoints, data collection, analysis, inference techniques) for the broad purposes of breadth and depth of understanding and corroboration.
 (Johnson, et al. 2007, p.
 123)

 ^Mixed research approaches are intended to draw on the strengths of both quantitative and qualitative approaches in order to minimize the weaknesses of each approach.
-For example, a quantitative study may miss nuanced beliefs or attitudes about assessment in higher ed, while a qualitative study may be so narrowly focussed that the researcher misses larger trends in the population.
-A mixed approach is justified for the study I will propose due to an epistemological alignment between the study and the philosophically pragmatic approach of many mixed research projects, the purposes of the study (to investigate a multi-dimensional construct and to explore the underlying beliefs about assessment).
-Also, the exploratory nature of the study is well-suited to mixed approaches.
+A mixed approach is justified for the study I will propose due to an epistemological alignment between the study and the philosophically pragmatic approach of many mixed research projects, the purposes of the study, and the exploratory nature of the study.

 ---